-• Our Compensation Committee approves NEO compensation.
+- Our Compensation Committee approves NEO compensation.
 Our CEO, Mr. Jacobs, makes recommendations to the Compensation Committee as to the total compensation package to be paid to our NEOs.
 The Compensation Committee reviews and approves the total compensation package to be paid to our NEOs, including Mr. Jacobs, and considers Mr. Jacobs' recommendations in its review.
-Mr. Jacobs reviewed with the Compensation Committee the performance of each of the other NEOs individually and their overall contribution to the Company in 2012, which was not based on any numerical targets but rather on qualitative issues.
-Mr. Jacobs does not participate in sessions of the Compensation Committee at which his own compensation is determined; however, he does participate in sessions at which the compensation of the other NEOs is discussed.
+Mr. Jacobs reviewed with the Compensation Committee the performance of each of the other NEOs individually and their overall contribution to the Company in 2013.
+Mr. Jacobs does not participate in sessions of the Compensation Committee at which his own compensation is determined; however, he does participate in sessions at which the compensation of the other NEOs is discussed. - Our Compensation Committee Utilizes a Structured Decision-Making Process.
+Our Compensation Committee employs a structured evaluation and decision-making process, which involves a focus on the Company's financial results, the Company's progress regarding key strategic metrics and the Company's performance with respect to specific pre-defined financial goals identified by the Compensation Committee at the beginning of the year.
+An illustration of the process used by the Compensation Committee for 2013 compensation decisions is set forth below.